fusioncharts/dev_centre_docs/fusiontime/getting-started/create-your-first-chart-in-fusiontime.md

 ## Create your first chart

 Let's create a simple time-series chart showcasing online sales of SuperStore in the US.

-> By default, FusionTime applies the average function to aggregate the data and display on the chart.
-You can change the aggregate function from `average` to any other numeric calculation.
-To know more click [here]({% site.baseurl %}/fusiontime/getting-started/change-default-aggregation).

 The chart is shown below: